 The three main types of gnocchi are:

-- Potato Gnocchi: The most traditional type, made with mashed potatoes, flour, and sometimes egg.
-These are firm and can hold up to a variety of sauces.
+- Potato Gnocchi is the most traditional type.
+It is made with mashed potatoes, flour, and sometimes eggs.
+These are firm and can withstand a variety of sauces.

-- Ricotta Gnocchi: Made with ricotta cheese, flour, and sometimes egg, resulting in a lighter, softer gnocchi.
+- Ricotta Gnocchi is made with ricotta cheese, flour, and sometimes eggs, resulting in a lighter, softer gnocchi.

-- Semolina Gnocchi (Gnocchi alla Romana): Made with semolina flour, milk, cheese, and butter.
+- Semolina Gnocchi (Gnocchi alla Romana) is made with semolina flour, milk, cheese, and butter.
 They are baked in the oven and have a firm yet tender texture, quite different from the boiled potato and ricotta varieties.

 - Gnocchi alla zucca Pumpkin gnocchi served with butter and cheese.